Formatting External Hard Drives

 2. In the “Applications” folder, go to “Utilities > Disk Utility” and double click to start it up.

-3a.
-In Disk Utility, select the icon for your external drive in the left column (note in this example it is the La Cie drive not “Tiny” which is a partition, or sub-component, of the La Cie drive).

 3b.
+In Disk Utility, select the top icon for your external drive in the left column (note in this example it is a Seagate drive).

-Click on the “Erase” tab and in the format dropdown select “Mac OS Extended Journaled.”
+3c.
+With the top icon of your drive selected, click on the “Erase” button and in the format dropdown select “Mac OS Extended Journaled.”
 If the drive was formatted to be for both Mac and PC, it will read MS-DOS and or FAT32 before you reset this.

 4. Quit out of disk utility – you’re ready to use your Mac format external hard drive.